Yatshhh/Evento/README.md

 - EKS Cluster creation & Load Balancer configuration
 - Private ECR repositories for secure image management
 - Helm charts for efficient monitoring setup
-- GitOps with ArgoCD - the cherry on top!

 📈 **The journey covered everything from setting up tools to deploying a Three-Tier app, ensuring data persistence, and implementing CI/CD pipelines.**